Roland Freeman: Career as photodocumentarian

 In 1968, he not only participated in but also documented the Poor People's Campaign and the Mule Train trip from Marks, Mississippi, to the nation's capital.

-He worked as a stringer for Time and Magnum Photos, including coverage as a White House photographer.
+Freeman worked as a stringer for Time and Magnum Photos, including coverage as a White House photographer.
 In 1997, Freeman was named the Eudora Welty Visiting Professor of Southern Studies at Millsaps College in Jackson, Mississippi.